siddhpatil6/AndroidInterview-Questions/README.md

 # Android Interview-Questions

+# Difference between ==, === and Equally?

+## Structural Equality (‘==’)
+== operator is used to compare the data of two variables.
+Please don’t misunderstand this equality operator with the Java == operator as both are different. == operator in Kotlin only compares the data or variables, whereas in Java or other languages == is generally used to compare the references.
+The negated counterpart of == in Kotlin is != which is used to compare if both the values are not equal to each other.

+## Referential equality (‘===’)
+=== operator is used to compare the reference of two variable or object.
+It will only be true if both the objects or variables pointing to the same object.
+The negated counterpart of === in Kotlin is !== which is used to compare if both the values are not equal to each other.
+For values which are represented as primitive types at runtime (for example, Int), the === equality check is equivalent to the == check.

+## .equals method
+equals(other: Any?) method is implemented in Any class and can be overridden in any extending class. .equals method also compares the content of the variables or objects just like == operator but it behaves differently in case of Float and Double comparison.

+The difference between == and .equals is in case of Float and Double comparison, .equals disagrees with the IEEE 754 Standard for Floating-Point Arithmetic.

+And what does disagree with IEEE 754 Standard for Floating-Point Arithmetic mean?

+It means,

+NaN is considered equal to itself
+NaN is considered greater than any other element including POSITIVE_INFINITY -0.0 is considered less than 0.0

 # What are Sealed Classes? - Kotlin
 Sealed classes are used for representing restricted class hierarchies, when a value can have one of the types from a limited set, but cannot have any other type.
 They are, in a sense, an extension of enum classes: the set of values for an enum type is also restricted, but each enum constant exists only as a single instance, whereas a subclass of a sealed class can have multiple instances which can contain state.